revanth83/revanth83.github.io/_posts/2015-5-19-Prediction-of-heart-disease-risk-using-supervised-learning.md

 <iframe src="{{ site.baseurl }}/images/html/indextest4.html" width="800" height="800" scrolling="yes"></iframe>

 I have also hosted an interactive application (weblink: [interactive slider-based heart risk predictor](http://54.149.139.144/)) that computes heart disease risk using a slightly more simplified model on the remote machine on Amazon Web Services.
+In the application sex ID = 0 refers to Women and sex ID=1 refers to men.